 - orange - no data available

-You can view the classification of a particular postcode by either using the postcode checker below or by checking the postcode classifications spreadsheet, , so you can let us know if the classification truly reflects the broadband coverage in that particular area.
+You were able to view the classification of a particular postcode by either using the postcode checker or postcode classifications spreadsheet, , so you could let us know if the classification truly reflects the broadband coverage in that particular area.

 Residents and businesses

-Residents and businesses can use the following ways to see what a particular postcode is classed as:
+Residents and businesses were able to use the following ways to see what a particular postcode is classed as:

-If you missed contributing to the OMR, or did not have clear plans or evidence at that stage, you now have a final opportunity to notify us and BDUK before the procurement stage.
+If you missed contributing to the OMR, or did not have clear plans or evidence at that stage, you were given a final opportunity to notify us and BDUK before the procurement stage.